Back to overview

 Meet the recruiter

-Jessica Morgan (she/her) is the senior graduate recruitment adviser at Hogan Lovells.
-Jessica is based at the London office and has been at the firm for two years.
+Anna Rutowicz (she/her) is the early careers recruitment advisor at Hogan Lovells.
+She’s been at the firm for nine months.

 What has been your most memorable moment in the job?

-How important is your vacation scheme as part of the recruitment process?
+How important is the vacation scheme as part of the recruitment process?

 What kind of work can candidates expect to experience during the vacation scheme?